alexandrudegelder-ship-it/LineFollower/readme.md

 * **Disclaimer 1: Make sure that you have enough funding, since the costs including the delivery charges of building this linefollower can be expensive in JLCPCB and Aliexpress.
 The calculations that I have done in the bills of materials are for the students that DON'T HAVE ANY components AT ALL.
 Best way to lower the costs is by forming a group of 5 people, so each of the students can have a linefollower.
 Also, I bought most of the components at a time when there were good deals.
 If possible, buy in bulk for components you buy on Aliexpress.**

 * **Disclaimer 2: Please note that my electrical schematics still contain various errors.
 I intentionally left the errors in the documentation to ensure that working on this project isn't just a simple matter of copy-pasting.
 You really need to think critically about what you are doing.
-So, if you're planning to replicate this, I want to warn you: be careful, because 'there is more than meets the eye.' 😜.**
+So, if you're planning to replicate this, I want to warn you: be careful, because 'there is more than meets the eye.'. 😜**

 # Mijn Robot Project